hugokernel/esphome-weather-station/README.md

 It is therefore quite simple to recreate this weather station independently of Elektor's PCB.
 For the connections, please use the data included in the YAML file.

+With the kind [permission of Elektor](https://www.elektormagazine.com/labs/remake-elektor-weather-station#comment-70057), the schematic diagrams are available here:  [Schematics](schematics/).

 ![Case photo](images/boitier.jpg)

 ### Inspirations